Following the recent attack on the Gafatar community, and efforts to evict Ahmadiyah followers from…

 The case first came to national attention in mid-2016, when rioters attacked several Buddhist temples in Tanjung Balai, a small city south of the provincial capital of Medan.
 The incident was initially reported as an ethno-religious conflict, sparked by a Chinese Indonesian woman’s comments, which were viewed as insults directed at a religious symbol.
 The case then evolved into a blasphemy case after rioters were sentenced in early 2017.

 The Paramadina Center for the Study of Religion and Democracy (PUSAD Paramadina) sent a team of researchers to the field to interview key stakeholders, including members of the local community, police, religious leaders, and politicians.
 Here we recount the series of events that led to conflict and look at how a neighbourhood dispute turned into a riot, and finally resulted in a blasphemy conviction.

 The complaint that led to disaster

-Meiliana never suspected that her few words of complaint could spark a riot.
+Meliana never suspected that her few words of complaint could spark a riot.
 On 22 July 2016, at 7am, she complained to the owner of a food stall, Kasini (also known as Uo), about the volume of the speaker at the Al Maksum Mosque, across the road from the house she had rented for eight years in Tanjung Balai.

 News of the incident soon reached the local neighbourhood chief.
-At about 8.30pm, the neighbourhood chief contacted the local community policing unit (Bhabinkamtibmas) and asked Meiliana and the mosque board to come to the Tanjung Balai Kota I neighbourhood office, where they would try to mediate a solution.
+At about 8.30pm, the neighbourhood chief contacted the local community policing unit (Bhabinkamtibmas) and asked Meliana and the mosque board to come to the Tanjung Balai Kota I neighbourhood office, where they would try to mediate a solution.